bhaskar4k/Project-Exam-Portal/readme.md

 - Student can view result of the exams which he/she has participated and can see his/her score and also can see which is the correct answer.

 # In app notification system and all validation
-- Made a system where app will show notification of different tasks based on user's activity.
+- Made a system where app will show notification of different tasks based on user's activity and validation.
 Notification is basically are of three color.
 - Red : Danger/Error
 - Orange : Warning
 - Green : Success